rade363/mf.messenger.praktikum.yandex/README.md

 # Messenger

 ### Instructions
-Use `npm start` to run app locally at https://localhost:4000.
+Use `npm run start` to run app locally at http://localhost:4000.

+App is available for preview on [Netlify](https://pensive-austin-8ea525.netlify.app/).

 ### Folder structure explained
     .